Day 06 North Cape Tour Furoy Lofoten Reine

 Fylkesvei 17 (Fv17)

-The Fv17 runs along the fjords so with good weather you can fully enjoy the beautiful panoramas, along the route there are several beautiful and well-laid out parking spaces where you can stop to take a break or take a few photos, such as at RP9 Ureddplassen, this is one of the most beautiful public toilets in the world.
-The view of the Norwegian Sea is breathtaking.
+The Fv17 runs largely along the fjords, and in good weather, you can enjoy stunning panoramic views.
+There are several well-maintained parking areas along the route where you can stop for a break or to take photos, such as at Ureddplassen, known as one of the most beautiful public restrooms in the world.
+The view of the Norwegian Sea from here is breathtaking.

-At the Storvika Rasteplass (RP10) you can also stop for a short photo break.
-There is also a shop and a gas station for refreshments.
-Just after the next tunnel you can stop on the right at the viewpoint (RP12) to admire the view of the Sørfjorden, a 38 km long fjord that is one of the innermost branches of the main Hardangerfjorden.
-It is the longest arm that branches off the Hardangerfjord.
-It stretches from just north of the village of Kinsarvik in a southerly direction to the industrial town of Odda.
+The Storvika Rasteplass is also a good place to stop for a short photo break.
+There's also a small shop and a gas station for refreshments.
+Just after the next tunnel, you can stop on the right at a viewpoint to admire the view of the Sørfjorden.
+This 38-kilometer-long fjord is one of the innermost branches of the Hardangerfjord and stretches from just north of the village of Kinsarvik to the industrial town of Odda.

-At RP13 you can visit “The Forgotten City”.
-After a short walk from the parking lot, you'll see a stage built for something that could have happened, but is now empty, awaiting its future.
-The basic idea behind this construction seems to be the temporary paradoxes.
-Stone as the primordial material is formed into something that resembles both a ruin and the basic structure of a building to be built: past and future exist in the present.
+Next, visit "The Forgotten City."
+A short walk from the parking lot reveals a stage built for something that could have happened, but now lies empty and awaits its future.
+The underlying idea behind this construction revolves around temporal paradoxes.
+Stone, as a primal material, is shaped into something that appears simultaneously as a ruin and the basic structure of a building yet to be constructed: past and future coexist here in the present.

-We drive on to Bodø, crossing several beautiful bridges along the way.
-You can't always stop to take a picture, but these structures are truly beautiful.
+We continue towards Bodø, passing several impressive bridges along the way.
+It's not always possible to stop for photos, but these structures are undoubtedly impressive.

-At RP17 we drive across the Kjellingstraumen Bridge, a suspension bridge that crosses Kjellingsundet Street at the mouth of the Beiar Fjord.
-The 662 meter long bridge was opened in 1975 and the longest span is 260 meters.
+We drive over the Kjellingstraumen Bridge, a suspension bridge that crosses the Kjellingsundet River at the mouth of the Beiarfjord.
+The bridge is 662 meters long, opened in 1975, and has a maximum span of 260 meters.

-At RP21 we drive across the Saltstraumen Bridge, a cantilevered box girder bridge, opened in 1978, that traverses the Saltstraumen strait between the islands of Knaplundsøya and Straumøya.
-The bridge is 768 meters long, the longest of the 10 spans is 160 meters and the maximum distance from the sea is 41 meters.
-The bridge is made of prestressed concrete.
+Then we drive over the Saltstraumen Bridge, a cantilevered box girder bridge that opened in 1978.
+Spanning Saltstraumen between the islands of Knaplundsøya and Straumøya, the bridge is 768 meters long and has ten spans, the longest of which is 160 meters.
+Its maximum height above sea level is 41 meters, and the bridge is constructed of prestressed concrete.

-At RP22 a slightly longer stop has been planned to view Godøystraumen.
-This is one of the many tidal currents along the coast of Helgeland.
-The currents are created by the tide when enormous amounts of water are forced in and out of narrow inlets and create powerful eddies.
-The rest area at the narrow inlet leading to Godøystruamen offers a close-up view of the streams and the ocean beyond.
+A longer stop is planned at Godøystraumen, one of the many impressive tidal currents along the Helgeland coast.
+These currents are created when enormous volumes of water are forced through narrow sea channels, creating powerful whirlpools.
+The rest stop at the narrow inlet leading to Godøystraumen offers stunning, up-close views of the force of nature and the ocean beyond.

-Lofoten is known for its excellent fishing, natural attractions such as the Northern Lights and the Midnight Sun, and small villages off the beaten track.
-Kayak between the islands, go fishing for the catch of a lifetime, or look for sea eagles soaring in the air.
-Planning an extra day on the Lofoten is definitely recommended.
+The Lofoten Islands are known for their excellent fishing, natural phenomena like the Northern Lights and the midnight sun, and charming villages off the beaten track.
+Go kayaking among the islands, fish for the catch of a lifetime, or spot sea eagles soaring high above you.
+Planning an extra day in the Lofoten Islands is therefore highly recommended.

-There is a camping site in Sørvågen as an alternative to the Hotel Reine Rorbuer (RP30) at the end of this beautiful day.
+In Sørvågen there is a campsite as an alternative to an overnight stay at Hotel Reine Rorbuer, located at the end point of this impressive day.

 Want to download this route?